carloshmarques/HydraLife/README.md

 <a href="https://github.com/carloshmarques/HydraLife">
   <img alt="@carloshmarques/HydraLife's brand logo without text" align="right" src="https://imgur.com/kits5mj.png" width="14%" />
 </a>

+### 🙌 Special Thanks
+- Microsoft Copilot 🤖 — for collaborative support and inspiration
+- Josee9988 — for the original project template

+Want to support HydraLife?
+Become a donor and get featured here!

 We are currently looking for new donators to help and maintain this project! ❤️